Benjamin Riegel House

+Benjamin Riegel House is a historical home built in 1832 in Riegelsville, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.

-The Benjamin Riegel House in Riegelsville, Pennsylvania, USA, is significant as an excellent example of a vernacular Georgian style house.
-Riegel, a miller by trade, owned several area mills and was instrumental in the development of both this Riegelsville and Riegelsville, New Jersey.
-He resided in the house until his death in 1860 as did his widow until 1880.
-The Benjamin Riegel House was listed on the National Register of Historic Places in 1986.
-The property has been privately owned by Dr. and Mrs. Neal Azrolan since 2010.
+The house was constructed in Georgian style house.
+Benjamin Riegel, its initial owner and resident, was a miller by trade, owned several area mills, and was instrumental in the development of Riegelsville, Pennsylvania and Riegelsville, New Jersey.
+He resided in the house until his death in 1860; his widow resided there until her death two decades later, in 1880.

+In 1986, in recognition of the home's historical significance, it was listed on the National Register of Historic Places.
+Since 2010, the property has been privately owned by Dr. and Mrs. Neal Azrolan.

 Description

-Built in 1832, the house bears resemblance to the "I" houses so common to Upper Bucks and the Musconetcong Valley in New Jersey.
-Deeper and containing a more formal interior than the typical "I" house, it also differs in the use of decorative trim and the use of building materials.
+Built in 1832, the house bears resemblance to the "I" houses that was common to early homes in eastern Pennsylvania and New Jersey.
+Deeper and containing a more formal interior than the typical "I" house, its structure differs in the use of decorative trim and the use of building materials.
 In choosing brick, Riegel opted for a building material common at the time to urban areas outside of Bucks County but uncommon to Upper Bucks and the Musconetcong area due to the proliferation of native stone and wood.
-The result was a graceful building befitting the owner's successful miller/merchant status.
-The Riegel house does resemble several Riegel family stone farmhouses in Lower Saucon Township, Northampton County, Pennsylvania, in size and form but appears to have been influenced more by the styles popular in such urban areas as Philadelphia and Burlington, New Jersey, where the use of brick proliferated.
-In keeping with the urban orientation of the house is the diminutive barn.
-Its size indicates its purpose was for personal, rather than agricultural, use, i.e., the storage of one to two horses or cows and a pleasure carriage which tax records show the original occupant to have owned.
+The result was a graceful building befitting the owner's successful miller and merchant status.
+The Riegel house resembles several Riegel family stone farmhouses in Lower Saucon Township, Pennsylvania, in size and form but appears to have been influenced more by the styles of more urban areas at the time, especially in Philadelphia and Burlington, New Jersey, where the use of brick proliferated.

+In keeping with the urban orientation of the house, the barn is diminutive with its size indicating its purpose was for personal, rather than agricultural, use.